-Out of a strong desire to improve himself, in 1999 he relocated to Orlando, Florida, where he attended Full Sail University and received a degree in Recording Arts.
-Upon graduating Valedictorian of his class, he moved to Los Angeles, California, where he got a job as a recording engineer in North Hollywood.
+Out of a strong desire to improve himself as a sound professional, in 1999 he relocated to Orlando, Florida, where he attended Full Sail University and received a degree in Recording Arts.
+Upon graduating Valedictorian of his class, he moved to Los Angeles, California, where he worked as a recording engineer in North Hollywood.
 A few months later, he was introduced to major-league film sound as a music editor at Remote Control Studios (then Media Ventures) in Santa Monica, where he worked with composers Hans Zimmer, Ramin Djawadi and Klaus Badelt.

 In 2002 he headed north to Toronto, Canada, to look for new challenges.
-There, he immersed himself in sound design and music for television and video games for renowned companies like Electronic Arts.
+There, he immersed himself in sound design and music for film, television and video games for many renowned companies.
 He composed music and designed sounds for numerous EA games, including Hasbro franchises “Nerf N-Strike” and “Littlest Pet Shop."
-He also collaborated on the score for “Marvel Super Hero Squad” with Australian composer Mick Gordon, and composed several tracks for Warner Chappell’s music library, which have been licensed for many TV shows in North America, Latin America and Europe since.
+He also collaborated on the score for THQ's “Marvel Super Hero Squad” with Mick Gordon, and composed several tracks for publisher Warner Chappell’s music library, which have been licensed for many TV shows in North America, Latin America and Europe since.

-Since 2007, he has also managed to build and maintain a solo artist career in his spare time.
-He has written, produced, recorded and performed on four solo albums of electric guitar-driven instrumental music.
+Since 2007 to the present day, he has also managed to build and maintain a solo artist career.
+He has songwritten, produced, recorded and performed on four solo albums of electric guitar-driven instrumental music.